 Step 3: In CMD Navigate to the Drive

 Head back to command prompt and type the drive letter and a colon.
 The drive that contains the folder that contains my files is drive G. So I type G colon.

 Then hit enter.
 This is how you navigate to drives in CMD.
 Type in the drive letter, colon, and hit enter.

 Step 4: In CMD Navigate to the Folder

 Now that we are in the right drive, let’s navigate to the folder that contains the files.
 We’ll use the change directory command.

 So type CD, space, then right click with your mouse.
 Right clicking with your mouse pastes the folder path that we copied from the address bar in Step 2.
 Press enter.
 And you have successfully navigate to the folder that contains your files.

-You are now one step away from combining your mp3 files.
-We are going to use the COPY command, to merge two mp3 files into a single mp3 file.
+You are now one step away from combining your mp3 files into one file.
+We are going to use the COPY command, to merge two mp3 files into a one mp3 file.

 Let’s write this out:

 You do need to make sure that you replace the placeholder names with the names of your mp3 files, and don’t forget the extension (.mp3).
 You will also need to name your destination file, in the code above mine is merge.mp3.
 But you can name it whatever you want.